-The Guernsey jumper was created in the 19th century as a hardwearing garment for hardworking fishermen.
+The Gansey jumper was created in the 19th century as a hardwearing garment for hardworking fishermen.

 A jumper that you will be proud to wear and marries beautifully with the Askival of Strathearn bespoke kilt

-The Askival of Strathearn Guernsey is handloomed at Askival in the traditional pattern, using the Frangipani 5 ply Guernsey wool.
-The intricate, detailed jumper requires many hours of concentration and handcrafting.
+The Askival of Strathearn Gansey is handcrafted at Askival in the traditional pattern, using the Frangipani 5 ply Gansey wool.
+The intricate, detailed jumper requires many hours of concentration, resilience, and patience.

 It is knitted with a tight tension, using complex patterns created by the knit/purl stitches.
 Has the dropped shoulders; shoulder straps; and underarm gussets to allow freedom of movement.

-The specific Guernsey wool is not common and is manufactured in a specific way to create a very strong, dense worsted-spun yarn.
+The specific Gansey wool is not common and is manufactured in a specific way to create a very strong, dense worsted-spun yarn.

 Each individual yarn is highly twisted, then five yarns in a high twist are plied together in the opposite direction.
 The final twist and the number of plies contribute to the wool’s resilience and to showing up the pattern detail.